MahmudRiazBD/DocDoc-BD/README.md

 -   **Aggressive Caching (Dashboard):** The main dashboard stats are heavily cached to load almost instantly.
 This cache is only invalidated manually via a "Purge Cache" button, ensuring the fastest possible access to overview data.
 -   **Smart Revalidation (Data Tables):** Pages like Files and Clients use a balanced approach.
 They load quickly from cache, but any data mutation (add, edit, delete) automatically triggers a cache revalidation (`revalidatePath`), ensuring the user always sees the most up-to-date information without a manual refresh.
--   **Smart Prefetching (Print Views):** To make printing feel instantaneous, the application uses `onMouseEnter` events.
-When a user hovers over a file in the list, the data for its print view is pre-fetched in the background.
+-   **Smart Prefetching (File List & Print Views):** To make navigation and printing feel instantaneous, the application uses smart prefetching.
+When a user navigates to the Files page, the data for the *next* page is pre-fetched in the background.
+Similarly, when a user hovers over a file in the list, the data for its print view is pre-fetched.

 ### Interactive Dashboard